Sammie Coates: Cleveland Browns

 On September 2, 2017, the Steelers traded Coates and a 2019 seventh-round pick to the Cleveland Browns for a 2018 sixth-round pick.
 Coates became expendable after the Pittsburgh Steelers had acquired major depth at their wide receiver position with Bryant's return from suspension, Smith-Schuster's selection in the 2017 NFL draft, and the emergence of Eli Rogers in Coates absence the season prior.
 The Pittsburgh Steelers opted to go with veterans Heyward-Bey and Justin Hunter for their last two receiver spots.

 Head coach Hue Jackson named Coates the fourth wide receiver behind Kenny Britt, Corey Coleman, and Rashard Higgins to start the season.

 He made his Browns' debut in their 21–18 season-opening loss to his former team, the Steelers.
 On October 15, 2017, he caught a 14-yard pass from Kevin Hogan to mark his first reception as a member of the Cleveland Browns.
 They went on to lose 33–16 to the Houston Texans.

 On March 15, 2018, Coates was released by the Browns.

 Houston Texans

-On March 16, 2018, Coates was claimed off waivers by the Texans.
-He played in 12 games, recording just one catch for 12 yards before being released on December 18, 2018.
+On March 16, 2018, Coates was claimed off of waivers by the Houston Texans.
+He played in 12 games for Houston, recording just one catch for 12 yards before being released on December 18.

 Kansas City Chiefs

 On February 22, 2019, Coates was signed by the Kansas City Chiefs.
-He was released on May 10, 2019.
+He was released by the Chiefs on May 10.